Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 licensed locksmith agency or employed by a private concern may

-provide proof that his or her actions as a locksmith are
+provide proof that the locksmith's actions as a locksmith are

-covered by the liability insurance of his or her employer.
+covered by the liability insurance of the locksmith's employer.